SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/README.md

 Before starting any HDB Resales sandbox experiment, confirm:

-- [ ] I am working in the assigned sandbox workspace
+- [ ] I am working in the assigned Fabric Sandbox Workspace
 - [ ] I am using only public, mocked, synthetic, or approved non-sensitive data
 - [ ] I understand the purpose of the experiment
-- [ ] I know which artefact I should use
+- [ ] I know which Fabric artefact I should use
 - [ ] I will not overwrite shared starter artefacts
 - [ ] I will name my work clearly
 - [ ] I understand that sandbox outputs are not production assets